questdb/kafka-questdb-connector/readme.md

 When a target table does not exist in QuestDB then it will be automatically created when a first row arrives.
 This is recommended approach for development and testing.

 In production, it's recommended to [create tables manually via SQL](https://questdb.io/docs/reference/sql/create-table/).
 This gives you more control over the table schema, allow per-table partitioning, creating indexes, etc.

+## Issues
+If you encounter any issues, please [create an issue](https://github.com/questdb/kafka-questdb-connector/issues/new) in this repository.

 ## FAQ
 <b>Q</b>: Does this connector work with Schema Registry?